ahsanshakeel123/HR-Analytics/README.md

 # HR Analytics Dashboard – Workforce Attrition & Performance Insights

-Executive Summary:
+## Executive Summary

 Employee attrition has been higher than expected, increasing hiring costs and productivity loss.
 Using SQL, Python, and Power BI, I analyzed employee lifecycle data and built a dashboard to track attrition across departments, roles, and tenure.

 The analysis revealed that the greatest retention opportunities lie with early-tenure employees, particularly in lower compensation bands and specific roles.
 To reduce attrition and improve retention, I recommend:
-Implement structured 30–60–90 day onboarding and early feedback to reduce first-year attrition.
+- Implement structured 30–60–90 day onboarding and early feedback to reduce first-year attrition.

-Provide managers with role-level attrition dashboards to identify and address retention risks early.
+- Provide managers with role-level attrition dashboards to identify and address retention risks early.

-Review pay competitiveness and define clear growth paths for roles with consistently high turnover.
+- Review pay competitiveness and define clear growth paths for roles with consistently high turnover.

 ## Business Problem
 Employee attrition is costly and often preventable.
 HR teams frequently struggle with limited visibility into attrition drivers, reactive retention strategies, and a high volume of manual reporting requests.